Danté Exum Injury Update | Utah Jazz

 Danté Exum Injury Update

-The following is a medical update on Utah Jazz guard Danté Exum who suffered a separated leftshoulder on October 6 vs. Phoenix.
+The following is a medical update on Utah Jazz guard Danté Exum:

-After further evaluation, Exum (6-6, 190, Australia) has elected to undergo surgery to stabilize the AC joint of his left shoulder.
-The surgery is scheduled to take place Tuesday, October 24 in Los Angeles.
+Exum underwent a successful procedure Tuesday morning to stabilize the AC joint in his left shoulder.
+The procedure was performed in Los Angeles by Dr. Neal ElAttrache.
+Exum will return to Salt Lake City to begin his rehabilitation and will remain out indefinitely.
 Further updates will be provided when appropriate.